-Under Alternative 3, the B-16 range would expand to the west by approximately 31,836 acres (see Figure 2-13), increasing the total area to approximately 59,195 acres.
-Unlike Alternatives 1 and 2, the lands south of Simpson Road would not be withdrawn, and since they are currently withdrawn lands, they would be relinquished by the Navy back to the BLM.
+Under Alternative 3, the B-16 range would expand to the west by approximately 31,875 acres (see Figure 2-12), increasing the total area to approximately 59,234 acres in the same way that the range expands under Alternative 1 and 2 over Sand Canyon Road.
+Unlike Alternatives 1 and 2, the lands south of Simpson Road (and Simpson Road itself) would not be withdrawn, and since they are currently withdrawn lands, they would be relinquished by the Navy back to the BLM.
 Although these lands south of Simpson Road represent lands that are being relinquished by the Navy to the BLM for public use, they are already open to the public, and therefore would not represent a significant change from current conditions.
 Therefore, as discussed under Alternatives 1 and 2, there would be no significant impact on transportation as a result of the withdrawal and acquisition under Alternative 3.